quicwg/ops-drafts/draft-ietf-quic-applicability.md

 messages, streams can be reused, or a new stream can be opened for each chunk/message.
 If one message is mapped to a single stream, resetting the stream to expire an unacknowledged message can be used to emulate partial reliability on a message basis.

-If a QUIC receiver has maximum allowed concurrent streams open and the sender on the other end indicates that more streams are needed, it doesn't automatically lead to an increase of the maximum number of streams by the receiver.
-Therefore it can be valuable to expose maximum number of allowed, currently open and currently used streams to the application to make the mapping of data to streams dependent on this information.
+If a QUIC receiver has the maximum number of streams open and the sender on the other end indicates that more streams are needed, it doesn't automatically lead to an increase in the maximum number of streams by the receiver.
+Therefore it can be valuable to expose the maximum number of allowed, currently open, and currently used streams to the application to make the mapping of data to streams dependent on this information.

 While a QUIC implementation must necessarily provide a way for an application to send data on separate streams, it does not necessarily expose stream